AustinBachurski/Tetris/README.md

-# Yet Another Tetris Clone
+# Terminal Tetris Clone

-I wanted to improve my skills in C and GDB so I wrote this classic Tetris clone that runs in the console, written in C using ncurses.
+I wanted to improve my skills in C and GDB so I wrote this classic Tetris clone that runs in the terminal, written in C using ncurses.
 Plays best with a high key repeat rate and low repeat delay.

 ![Tetris Animated Gif](screenshots/tetris.gif)